 Is there a bus that my child can take to camp?
 How do I sign up?

-We arrange a bus pick-up from both Mississauga and Niagara at a cost of $40 one way.
+We arrange a bus pick-up from Kitchener and Niagara at a cost of $40 one way.
+Campers from the GTA (Mississauga) can be picked up/dropped off by the Kitchener bus at a cost of $30 one way.
 All reservations are one-way trips only.
 Reservations can be made on-line at the time of your initial registration for camp, or they can be added on-line at a later date by logging back into your account.
 All cancellations must be made by contacting the office directly.

 Why can’t I make changes to my child’s transportation plans once they are at Camp?

 We are responsible for the health and well-being of 160 campers each week.
 Ensuring that each camper travels to the correct destination at the correct time requires an enormous amount of communication and attention to detail.
 Changing transportation plans once a child is a camp causes confusion in our systems and often produces anxiety in your child.